GameSquatch/json_traverse/README.md

 });
 ```

-The path is tracked in the context:
+The path is tracked in the context by default and can be accessed through `context.path`.

 ```js
 traverse(testObject, {